Overview

 FEDERAL BUDGET (last updated April 24, 2025)

-Santa Cruz County relies on federal funding to provide essential services that protect public health, support vulnerable residents, strengthen the local economy, and maintain infrastructure.
-Medi-Cal, CalFresh, Behavioral Health, Child Welfare Services, Housing Assistance, Disaster Recovery, Public Health Emergency Response, Workforce Development, and Transportation Infrastructure all rely on significant federal support and approximately one-third of County residents depend on federally funded health or human services programs.
+Santa Cruz County relied on federal funding to provide essential services that protected public health, supported vulnerable residents, strengthened the local economy, and maintained infrastructure.
+Medi-Cal, CalFresh, Behavioral Health, Child Welfare Services, Housing Assistance, Disaster Recovery, Public Health Emergency Response, Workforce Development, and Transportation Infrastructure all relied on significant federal support and approximately one-third of County residents depended on federally funded health or human services programs.

-Shifts in federal policy and budget priorities threaten services provided by the County and its partners, risk community well-being, and could negatively impact the local economy.
-Reductions in federal funding levels, cost shifts to counties, delayed appropriations, new compliance requirements, and legal challenges expose the County to significant risks.
+Shifts in federal policy and budget priorities threatened services provided by the County and its partners, risked community well-being, and could negatively impact the local economy.
+Reductions in federal funding levels, cost shifts to counties, delayed appropriations, new compliance requirements, and legal challenges exposed the County to significant risks.

 Current Impacts

-Several federal funding and policy changes are already impacting County residents, with the most significant potential impacts yet to materialize:
+Several federal funding and policy changes were already impacting County residents, with the most significant potential impacts yet to materialize:

-• Passport Identification Restrictions: New guidance from the Department of State requires the County Clerk to destroy passport application forms that utilize a gender “X” marker and replace them with a new form that does not have an option outside of a gender binary.
-This policy is the subject of ongoing litigation.
+• Passport Identification Restrictions: New guidance from the Department of State would require the County Clerk to destroy passport application forms that utilized a gender “X” marker and replace them with a new form that does not have an option outside of a gender binary.
+This policy was the subject of ongoing litigation.

-• Voter Eligibility and Elections Administration: Executive Order (EO) 14248, titled “Preserving and Protecting the Integrity of American Elections” requires proof of citizenship to register to vote in federal races and mandates all mail-in ballots must be received by Election Day.
-As of March 31, 2025, at least two lawsuits have been filed to challenge the order.
-The federal Safeguard American Voter Eligibility (SAVE) Act intends to require proof of United States citizenship for an individual to register to vote in elections for federal office, and for other purposes.
-In addition, this legislation requires all voter registration to occur in-person, creating a significant workload burden.
-While the focus of the SAVE Act is to ensure only citizens register to vote in elections, the passing of this bill will also disenfranchise eligible voters who have undergone legal name changes, have disabilities, and/or live in rural areas among others.
+• Voter Eligibility and Elections Administration: Executive Order (EO) 14248, titled “Preserving and Protecting the Integrity of American Elections” would require proof of citizenship to register to vote in federal races and mandated all mail-in ballots must be received by Election Day.
+As of March 31, 2025, at least two lawsuits had been filed to challenge the order.
+The federal Safeguard American Voter Eligibility (SAVE) Act intended to require proof of United States citizenship for an individual to register to vote in elections for federal office, and for other purposes.
+In addition, this legislation required all voter registration to occur in-person, creating a significant workload burden.
+While the focus of the SAVE Act was to ensure only citizens registered to vote in elections, the passing of this bill would also disenfranchise eligible voters who had undergone legal name changes, had disabilities, and/or lived in rural areas among others.

-• National Initiative to Address COVID-19 Health Disparities Among Populations at High-Risk and Underserved, Including Racial and Ethnic Minority Populations and Rural Communities (CERI): This $323,000 grant was used by HSA to increase the accessibility of services and was cancelled by the federal government, resulting in a loss of $78,000 in unspent funds.
+• National Initiative to Address: COVID-19 Health Disparities Among Populations at High-Risk and Underserved, Including Racial and Ethnic Minority Populations and Rural Communities (CERI): This $323,000 grant was used by Health Services Agency to increase the accessibility of services and was cancelled by the federal government, resulting in a loss of $78,000 in unspent funds.
 Additionally, $26k of these grant funds was set aside to support the Microenterprise Home Kitchen Operations (MEHKO) pilot in Environmental Health.
-With no other funding source to supplant the loss, the MEHKO pilot project is canceled.
-HSA will continue to sustain the 1.0 FTE position partially funded through this grant.
+With no other funding source to supplant the loss, the MEHKO pilot project was canceled.
+The Health Services Agency continued to sustain the 1.0 FTE position partially funded through this grant.

 • Immunization and Vaccines for Children – COVID Supplemental Round 4: This $875,000 California Department of Public Health (CDPH) grant was supported by federal pass-through funds from the Centers for Disease Control (CDC) to support access to COVID-19, influenza and other vaccine-preventable diseases and supported 4.7 FTE spread across 16 positions.
-The cancellation of this grant will result in the loss of $330,000 in FY 2024-25.
-PH will utilize other grant funds to sustain services for the remainder of the fiscal year, impacting availability of grant funds for FY 2025-26.
+The cancellation of this grant would result in a loss of $330,000 in FY 2024-25.
+Public Health would utilize other grant funds to sustain services for the remainder of the fiscal year, impacting availability of grant funds for FY 2025-26.

 Anticipated Impacts

-• Behavioral Health Realignment: California is aligning Medi-Cal behavioral health services under new federal waiver authority.
-The County is consuming staff and consultant resources to plan for this complex system transformation amid uncertain long-term reimbursement structures.
+• Behavioral Health Realignment: California was aligning Medi-Cal behavioral health services under new federal waiver authority.
+The County was consuming staff and consultant resources to plan for this complex system transformation amid uncertain long-term reimbursement structures.

-• Public Assistance Program Changes: Proposed federal changes could reduce funding, limit access, and impose new work requirements for benefits, increasing administrative workload without additional resources.
-For Medi-Cal alone, an estimated 30,000 individuals—one in three current enrollees—are at risk of losing coverage, and up to $140 million in leveraged funds may be reduced if program eligibility is tightened or existing grants are canceled.
-Changes in CalFresh administrative requirements and eligibility reviews could increase staff workload without commensurate growth in federal administrative funding.
-These changes may create fear and confusion, particularly among undocumented and LGBTQ+ residents, deterring them from accessing essential services, and could increase local demand for food banks and emergency assistance.
+• Public Assistance Program Changes: Adopted federal changes would reduce funding, limit access, and impose new work requirements for benefits, increasing administrative workload without additional resources.
+For Medi-Cal alone, an estimated 30,000 individuals—one in three current enrollees—were at risk of losing coverage, and up to $140 million in leveraged funds would be reduced if program eligibility was tightened or existing grants were canceled.
+Changes in CalFresh administrative requirements and eligibility reviews would increase staff workload without commensurate growth in federal administrative funding.
+These changes would create fear and confusion, particularly among undocumented and LGBTQ+ residents, deterring them from accessing essential services, and could increase local demand for food banks and emergency assistance.

-• Housing and Homelessness: Federal housing voucher funding is not keeping pace with local housing costs.
-The County's housing programs are experiencing higher administrative costs due to regulatory complexity and landlord participation challenges.
-Furthermore, the Housing for Health Division and partners provide a range of services including housing assistance for more than 4,000 people that involve at least some level of federal funding.
-Some of these funds may be at risk, particularly with cuts to federal agencies that oversee these programs.
+• Housing and Homelessness: Federal housing voucher funding had not kept pace with local housing costs.
+The County's housing programs were experiencing higher administrative costs due to regulatory complexity and landlord participation challenges.
+Furthermore, the Housing for Health Division and partners provided a range of services including housing assistance for more than 4,000 people that involved at least some level of federal funding.
+Some of these funds would be at risk, particularly with cuts to federal agencies that oversaw these programs.

-• Disaster Recovery: Changes in FEMA cost-share policies and public assistance eligibility criteria are increasing local match requirements for disaster recovery, including wildfire and storm response efforts.
-This puts at risk the repayment plan for the 2024 disaster bonds.
+• Disaster Recovery: Changes in FEMA cost-share policies and public assistance eligibility criteria were increasing local match requirements for disaster recovery, including wildfire and storm response efforts.
+This would put the repayment plan for the 2024 disaster bonds at risk.

 State Budget Impacts